 On a quaint street over on the east side of Washington Square Park, you’ll find the light-filled studio that Goodman calls home.
 Built in 1891, the building’s initial purpose served as a hat factory, a characteristic Goodman attributes to the home’s “odd Manhattan charm.”
-At just 700-sq-ft, it’s the apartment’s 14-foot ceilings that give it its edge.
-Well, that and the ideally-placed windows, which flood the entire space with an abundance of natural light.
+At just 700-square-feet, it’s the apartment’s 14-foot ceilings that give it its edge.
+Well, that and the ideally placed windows, which flood the entire space with an abundance of natural light.

 “I literally throw anything I don’t need away,” he notes, adding that his artistic endeavors can relate to that practice as well.
 “When it comes to my artwork, I like to say a lot of things, sometimes complicated things, in very simple ways with my writing and line drawings.
 My home is definitely a mirror of my work in a lot of ways—utilizing the most with the least.”

-Comprised of an eclectic assortment of works, every one of the pieces in the gallery bear an element of significance.
+Comprising an eclectic assortment of works, every one of the pieces in the gallery bears an element of significance.
 “It’s been important for me to hang my friends’ artwork up—people who influence and inspire me all the time— like my good friends Jessica Walsh, Gemma O’Brien, and Shantell Martin,” he adds.

 The gallery wall, of course, also comes decked with his personal works, including what Goodman refers to as his “milestone” piece (a TIME mag cover) as well as artwork from his show in Paris’s Colette.
 “I’m a very sentimental person, so those pieces remind me of what I’ve done and how much more I still want to do.”